Kohler Voltage Regulator Test (Guide)

 However, if the reading is below 12.4V, recharge the battery and redo the test.

-Keep in mind: It is vital to carry out the whole testing process with a proper battery.
-Also, If the battery voltage is dropping below 12.5V even after you recharge it, that is an indication of a failing battery.
+Remember: Completing the testing process with a proper battery is vital.
+Also, if the battery voltage drops below 12.5V even after you recharge it, it indicates a failing battery.
 So, replace the battery.

-Part 2 – Testing the Battery Voltage at Rectifier Regulator (Engine OFF)
+Part 2 – Testing the Battery Voltage at the Rectifier Regulator (Engine OFF)

-Here you have to check the voltage regulator.
+Here, you have to check the voltage regulator.
 During this step, keep the engine off.
-This part helps you identify any broken connections or blown fuses between the regulator and the battery.
+This part helps you identify broken connections or blown fuses between the regulator and the battery.

 Step 1 – Place the Probe on the Regulator

-Keep in mind: Any surface corrosion on the regulator might give you incorrect results.
+Remember: Any surface corrosion on the regulator might give you incorrect results.
 So, make sure to remove any surface corrosion.
-(1)

 Step 2 – Check the Reading